-Experienced Team of Divorce Lawyers in Spain
+Divorce Lawyer in Spain

 The divorce procedures in Spain were firstly approved in 1981, this country being one of the last European states in which this type of legal act was introduced and, since then, the rate of divorces increased to 0.9 per 1,000 people in 2000.
 However, it is important to know that the divorce rate increased at a fast pace, reaching 2.2 divorces at a population of 1,000 persons (at the level of the year 2010).